cnabio/duffle/docs/104-claims.md

 A _claim_ (or _claim receipt_) is a record of a CNAB installation.
 This document describes how the claim system works.

-Systems _may_ implement claims as an external storage mechanism.
+CNAB implementations _may_ implement claims as an external storage mechanism.
 However, they _must_ inject information into an invocation image as explained in this document.

 ## Concepts of Package Management

 A _package_ is a discrete data chunk that can be moved from location to location, and can be unpacked and installed onto a system.
+Typically, a package contains an application or application description.
 All package managers provide some explicit definition of a package and a package format.

-When a package is installed, the contents of a package are extracted and placed into the appropriate spaces on the target system.
-Thus we have an _installation_ (or _instance_) of the package.
+When a package is installed, the contents of a package are extracted and placed into the appropriate spaces on the target system, thus becoming an _installation_ (or _instance_) of the package.

 There are three core feature categories of a package manager system:

 - It can _install_ packages (initially put something onto a system)
 - It can _query_ installations (to see what is installed)
-- It can _upgrade_ and _delete_ packages (in other words, it can perform additional operations on an existing installation)
+- It can _upgrade_ and _delete_ packages (in other words, it can perform additional mutations on an existing installation)

-Package managers provide a wealth of other features, but those three are standard across all package managers.
+Package managers provide a wealth of other features, but the above are standard across all package managers.
 (For example, most package managers also provide a way to query what packages are available for installation.)

 This proposal explains how CNAB records are generated such that continuity can be established across applications.
 In other words, this describes how CNAB bundles can be treated analogously to traditional packages.